New State Of The Union Question: Found A Date Yet?

 "We hope that many others will follow us," Schumer said.
 "Now, that's symbolic, but maybe it just sets a tone and everything gets a little bit more civil."

 "You know, there's a lot of talk these days around here about where members of Congress are going to sit during the State of the Union address," Indiana Republican Mike Pence said recently on the House floor.
 "Well, I've been in Congress for 10 years, and I learned a long time ago, it doesn't really matter where you sit — it matters where you stand."

 And Senate Republican leader Mitch McConnell brushed off the idea this weekend, saying people can certainly mix it up, if they want.

-But Coburn, the Republican from Oklahoma, told NBC the two parties often don't approach each other with respect.
+But Coburn told NBC the two parties often don't approach each other with respect.
 "We talk past each other, not to each other," he said, and sitting together just might help.

 Because for the last two years of the Bush administration, divided government put leaders of both parties on the dais for the State of the Union.

 And now, with President Obama in the White House and a Republican majority in the House, divided government has returned.
-So the epic rivalry of Republicans versus Democrats continues.
-Copyright 2011 National Public Radio.
-To see more, visit http://www.npr.org/.
+So the epic rivalry of Republicans vs. Democrats continues.

 Copyright 2020 NPR.
 To see more, visit https://www.npr.org.